-Celebrating the fifty year anniversary of the first V7 model, Moto Guzzi; Europe's oldest motorcycle manufacturer has introduced a new line-up, of the ever-popular V7.
-If the stance/profile of the new V7 looks different that's because the chassis has been revamped, with a shorter wheelbase and a marginally lower seat, now at 770mm.
+To celebrate the fifty-year anniversary of the first V7 model, Moto Guzzi (Europe's oldest motorcycle manufacturer) has introduced a new line-up, of its ever-popular motorcycle.
+If the stance or the profile of the new V7 looks different that's because the chassis has been revamped, with a shorter wheelbase and a marginally lower seat, now at 770mm.

-First up is the, V7 III ANNIVERSARIO, which is a limited production run, comprised of 750 units.
-With its chrome tank, pipes and mirrors the Anniversario edition will look pretty spectacular on most days in Italy, though if you live in a more temperate climate, such as the UK, you're probably thinking “hmm, rain… watermarks….lots of polishing”.
+First up is the, V7 III ANNIVERSARIO, which is a limited edition with a production run of 750 units.
+With its chrome tank, pipes and mirrors, the ‘Anniversario' edition will look pretty spectacular on most days in Italy, though if you live in a more temperate climate, such as the UK, you're probably thinking “hmm rain, watermarks and lots of polishing”.

-The V7 III STONE returns as the entry model of the line-up, with light alloy wheels and more modern finish, it should appeal to riders who have a slew of modifications in mind.
+The V7 III STONE returns as the entry model of the line-up, with light-alloy wheels and a blacked-out custom-like finish, it should appeal to riders who have a slew of modifications in mind.

-V7 III SPECIAL, offers spoked wheels and chrome finish and should capture the imagination of riders who want the classic look.
+The V7 III SPECIAL offers spoked wheels and a chrome finish.
+It should capture the imagination of riders who want the classic look.

 V7 Racer – The Café Racer